 - We are considered one of Canada’s most accessible universities.
 Our AccessAbility Services provide support for students with permanent or temporary disabilities.

 - Counselling Services and Health Services offer help with study skills, career interests, life difficulties and stress management, as well as access to physicians, nurses and mental health professionals.

 - The Waterloo Indigenous Student Centre offers services for Indigenous students, including guidance, connections to financial resources and advocacy for unique needs.

-For programs in the faculties of Applied Health Sciences, Arts, Environment, Mathematics and Science, we will consider transfer credits for:
+For programs other than those in the Faculty of Engineering, we will consider transfer credits for:

 - Advanced Level (A Level)

 - Caribbean Advanced Proficiency Examination (CAPE)

 - International Baccalaureate (IB)